Academy · First Tattoo

 This is the order most people get backwards.
 They arrive at a studio with a Pinterest board and ask the nearest available artist to recreate it.
 Better practice: pick the artist whose body of work matches the aesthetic you want, then collaborate with them on the design within their style.

-Look at full Instagram portfolios — not curated highlight reels, the daily work.
-Look for healed photos, not just fresh ones (a tattoo can look spectacular in the chair and very different a year later).
-Read reviews on Google and Yelp.
-Visit the studio in person if you can: cleanliness, autoclave use, organisation, and how the artists treat each other and their clients tells you almost everything you need to know.
+Look at full portfolios rather than curated highlight reels.
+Look for healed photos, not just fresh ones, since a tattoo can look spectacular in the chair and very different a year later.
+Read reviews.
+Visit the studio in person if you can.
+Cleanliness, autoclave use, organisation, and how the artists treat each other and their clients tells you most of what you need to know.

 Where Should I Get My First Tattoo?